 I, too, know that countless numbers of people owe the complete reformation of their lives to a meeting with Schoenstatt.
-I know how many priests declare again and again, "What would we be without Schoenstatt!"
+I now how many priests declare again and again: What would we be without Schoenstatt!
 It would be gross ingratitude to overlook these thanks.
 Yes, I also know and gladly admit that there are very few priests whose lives have been so extremely blessed as mine.
-But I can also say that what has come about, what has come about through me, has come about through our dear Mother Thrice Admirable of Schoenstatt.
+But I can just as well say: What has come about, what has come about through me, has come about through the Mother Thrice Admirable of Schoenstatt.

 May I explain how and what was developing and at work through the individual stages?
 To start with, then, I may say that she has personally formed and moulded me from my ninth year onwards.
 I would not like to say this elsewhere, but I think that in this context I can explain it briefly.
 When I look back, I can say that I know of no other person who has exercised a profounder influence on my development.
 Millions of people break down when they have to depend so much on themselves as I had to.
-I had to grow up in total inner loneliness, because a world had to be born in me that had later to be passed on to others.
-If my soul had had contact with the culture of that time, if I had been personally bonded to anyone, I would not be able to say with so much conviction today that my education is simply the work of the Blessed Mother without any profounder human influence.
+I had to grow up in total inner loneliness and isolation, because a world had to be born in me that had later to be carried on and passed on to others.
+If my soul had had contact with the culture of that time, if I had been personally bonded to anyone, I would not be able to say with so much conviction today that my education is simply the work of the Mother of God without any profounder human influence.
 I know that with that I have said a great deal.

-You may not think that I am saying this just in order to say something nice about the Blessed Mother.
-I know that she has placed her suppliant omnipotence and motherly heart uniquely at my disposal.
-You have also been able to prove it historically.
-From the moment she took up her abode in this shrine, she placed her power and her motherly heart at my disposal for the work I was allowed to create, and it was she who gave you to me as my co - workers.
+You may not think that I am saying this just in order to say something nice about our Lady.
+I know that the Mother of God has placed her suppliant omnipotence and motherly heart uniquely at my disposal.
+You have also experienced it and can examine it historically.
+From the moment she took up her abode in this shrine, she placed her power and her motherly heart at my disposal for the work I was allowed to create, and it was she who gave you to me as my co-workers.